 Frequently Asked Questions

 Yes.
 An operating agreement is used to show the business structure and outline how the owner is protected by having limited liability to the financial and legal obligations of the company.
-It is not a legally requisite document but either way a very important document in running an LLC.
+It is not a legal requisite document but either way a very important document in running an LLC.

 You may need to provide your operating agreement if you are applying for business financing from a lender, purchasing real estate for the business, a lawyer, potential partners or investors of the company, or for financial assistance services.